-The result is a temple of female voices, some referencing a specific tradition or culture, some working in contemporary and experimental forms.
-This soundscape is layered on top of a soundscape of whispered audio which includes poems, invocations, prayers and stories contributed by members of the community.
+Some of the pieces reference specific traditions or cultures, while others express contemporary and experimental forms.
+This soundscape is layered on top of a bed of whispered audio which includes poems, invocations, prayers and stories contributed by members of the community.

 The temple walls are created from ninety individual fabric panels created by the artists and community members using ancient Shibori indigo dyeing techniques.
 The resulting designs evoke images of sound waves.

 As part of the participatory nature of the work, audience members are invited to create a small ritual bundle to place around the central cauldron as an evocation of healing, remembrance and love.
 The premiere exhibition saw over 650 people come through to experience the temple.
-Listen to an example of the live interaction here.

 The project can be installed with or without the fabric walls.
 For more info see the project website: